Gain access to personalized product screening, the best pricing, rewards, and more!

 Restricted Use | No |

-Brand | J.T.
-EATON |
+Brand | JT EATON |

 Keith's Pro Tips | "Insecticide dusts provide a long residual effect, especially when applied to areas that are not disturbed.
-Applying JT Eaton Answer Boric Acid Dust in areas in between walls, under appliances, or in weep holes around the exterior of the home are great ways to stop and prevent insect infestations." |
+Applying JT Eaton Answer Boric Acid Dust in areas between walls, under appliances, or in weep holes around the home's exterior are great ways to stop and prevent insect infestations." |

 Product Drawbacks | JT Eaton Answer Boric Acid Dust has a short list of insects that it controls and it does not control bed bugs.
 If an insecticidal dust is needed that controls for more insects, like bed bugs, we suggest using Drione Dust. |